 10 of 11

 The convenience section of most Asian markets has exploded in recent years.
 You'll find a wide assortment of sauces, marinades, dry seasonings, curry mixes and soup bases, all designed to help you create your favorite dishes on busy weeknights.
-For example, Asian Home Gourmet has a dry chili stir-fry for Kung Pao Chicken - just add chicken, nuts and sherry.
-But go find out for yourself!
+For example, Asian Home Gourmet has a dry chili stir-fry for Kung Pao Chicken, just add chicken, nuts and sherry.

 11 of 11